kaigao6/secret-messenger-cordova-ios/README.md

 # secret-messenger-cordova-ios

-This is a Cordova iOS App that allow registered users to send each other pictures with text messages hidden inside the pictures, which is called Steganography.
+This is a Cordova iOS Single Page App that allow registered users to send each other pictures with text messages hidden inside the pictures, which is called Steganography.

 	Steganography - is the practice of concealing a file, message, image, or video within another file, message, image, or video.